View George Pomponio's Obituary on NewsItem.com and share memories

-SHAMOKIN - George Pomponio, 66, of Shamokin, passed away Sunday, March 15, 2020, at Geisinger Shamokin Area Community Hospital, Shamokin.
+SHAMOKIN - George Pomponio, 66, of Shamokin, passed away Sunday, March 15, 2020, at Geisinger-Shamokin Area Community Hospital, Coal Township.

 He was born Nov.
 22, 1953, in Shamokin, a son of the late George and Dollie (Rohrer) Pomponio.

-Along with George's parents, preceding him in death was a brother, Richard Pomponio.
+Surviving are his daughter, Angela (Pomponio) Williams and her husband, Adam; a grandchild, Lily Williams, of Wilmington, North Carolina; a sister, Louise Kiportina, of Latrobe; a niece, Tina Casko, of Lewes, Delaware; and a sister-in-law, Audrey Pomponio, of Derry.

-Surviving are his daughter, Angela (Pomponio) Williams, and husband, Adam, and one grandchild, Lily Williams, of Wilmington, North Carolina; a sister, Louise Kiportina, of Latrobe; a niece, Tina Casko, of Lewes, Delaware; and a sister-in-law, Audrey Pomponio, of Derry.
+Along with George's parents, he was preceded in death by a brother, Richard Pomponio.

 ###

 POMPONIO - George Pomponio, 66, of Shamokin.
 A celebration of life will be held at the convenience of the family.
-In lieu of flowers, the family asks to share a memory and write on the tribute wall for George at www.rothermelfh.com.
-Rothermel-Heizenroth Funeral & Cremation Service, Elysburg, is in charge of the arrangements.
-Charles Heizenroth III, FD; Joe Murray, supervisor.
+In lieu of flowers, the family asks to share a memory and write on the tribute wall of George at www.rothermelfh.com.
+Rothermel-Heizenroth Funeral and Cremation Service, Elysburg, is in charge of the arrangements.
+Charles Heizenroth III, funeral director, Joe Murray, supervisor.
+Go to www.rothermelfh.com.